liazylee/lip_reading/Lip Reading.md

 3. Extracting Data from Online Sources:

     * We will also consider downloading YouTube videos that feature English speakers and extracting both voice and subtitle information.
 From these videos, we will extract images of the speakers' faces and lips.
 To facilitate this, we may utilize the "YouTube Faces with Facial Keypoints" dataset on [Kaggle link](https://www.kaggle.com/selfishgene/youtube-faces-with-facial-keypoints).
+Or we can write a script to download videos from youtube using the youtube API.

 ### B. Model Development: